acmucsd/hide-and-seek-ai/README.md

 Read the [specs](#specs) for specific information on how to play and what the rules are

-Keep reading to see how to get started really quick and [run a match](#run-a-match) to test your bots!
+Keep reading to see how to get started really quick and compete with your bots!

 Once you have a bot, make sure to go to ai.acmucsd.com/ to register an account and upload your bot there!
-Make sure to follow the upload instructions.
+Make sure to follow the upload instructions, and see [this](#submission) for help on how to zip your files correctly and upload them.

 ## Getting Started